If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Every website you visit on a web browser lives on a server.
 A server is like a remote computer, similar to what we are used to.

-When you buy a web hosting plan, you are basically renting a portion of resources of that server space ( Sometimes the whole server).
+When you buy a web hosting plan, you are renting a portion of resources of that server space ( Sometimes the whole server).

 You can use that space and resources to build your websites.
 You need to pay monthly or yearly rent for that server space that you have occupied.